bank-as-a-service/proof-of-concept/README.md

-# IMG Bank
+# Banking as a Service: POC
-Default repository for POCs, Documentations, and all the orphans
+Default repository for POCs, Documentations, and all the orphans of this project

 ![](Architecture.png)
 - [Quantum Ledger](https://youtu.be/dtBpwCBlz6M) for the transaction journal